 Finally, I will be patient.
 Measles takes time to heal, but it also brings one’s immune system to a whole new level.
 If my daughters do get it, they will be able to confer that immunity on to their own babies through breastmilk when the time comes.
 While my son won’t be able to say the same, he’ll be able to help his own children effectively, should they ever get measles, chicken pox, or mumps.

 And if I come down with measles?
 Ugh, that would be a HUGE inconvenience, I would likely lose money from time off work, and I might feel miserable, but I wouldn't be afraid for my own health and well-being.
-I’d just need my friends and family to support me through it by driving the kids to school, bringing me bone broth, and heaping on huge doses of TLC.
+I’d just need my friends and family to support me through it by bringing me bone broth and heaping on huge doses of TLC.
+(Luckily my teenage children are becoming quite well-versed in both cooking and natural remedies.)

 Now, if only I could use these same strategies when dealing with the black widows in my garage.